 To process your request, we may ask you for information to validate your identity and confirm the scope of your request, such as your branch and account number, and clarification on the specific information or time period you are requesting.

 We may not be able to provide you with access to your personal information in certain circumstances, such as where your request includes personal information about a third party that cannot be removed, or when the information you are requesting is protected by legal privilege.

 Scotiabank may charge you a nominal access fee depending on the nature of your request.
 We will advise you of the fee, if any, prior to proceeding with your request.

-If you have a sensory disability, you may request that your information be made available in an alternative format.
+If you have a sensory disability, you may request that your personal information be made available in an alternative format.

-You acknowledge that we may amend this Agreement from time to time to take into consideration changes in legislation, technology or other issues that may arise.
+We may amend this Agreement from time to time to reflect changes in our personal information practices.
 We will post the revised Agreement on our website and make it available at our branches.

 - A notice prominently displayed at all Scotiabank ATMs;

 - An announcement through an automated telephone message or a digital channel such as a mobile app;